|Tuesday 5th February – Sunday 17th February 2019||13 Days||Group Size Limit 10|

 If you follow these instructions you are going to stay warm and comfortable throughout your tour, and enjoy it so much more!
 The only exception we can really think of are the eagle boat trips off Rausu (which are of up to 2.5 hours duration), where one’s control hand does tend to get pretty cold by mid-trip, simply because the photographic action is so frenetic and there is little time to warm up that thinly-gloved hand!
 There is, however, a heated cabin on the boat where one can retreat to if need be.

-If you use a DSLR or mirror-less camera for wildlife photography you should ideally bring telephotos (and converters) that will (with a full-frame body) cover the approximate range 100-500/600mm.
-However, Japan in winter is unusual among wildlife photography tours in that the great majority of situations do not need a lot of reach, so you will mostly be shooting at focal lengths (on a full frame) of between 150-300/400mm.
+If you use a DSLR or mirror-less camera for wildlife photography you should ideally bring lenses that will (with a full-frame body) cover the approximate range 100-600mm or more.
+Japan in winter is unusual among wildlife photography tours in that a significant number of situations do not need a lot of reach, so you will often be shooting at focal lengths (on a full frame) of between 100-300mm.
 We want to stress the importance of covering the shorter telephoto lengths of 100-200mm.
 If you come with nothing shorter than a 300mm prime you are going to be kicking yourself, a lot!
+On the other hand 500mm plus is going to be the norm for many crane shots and plenty of other subjects.
 You will also find a wide angle lens good for landscapes.
 There will be only limited opportunities to use a macro lens.

 If you bring a good quality bridge camera (high end compact camera) it will be best if it has an optical zoom of up to 18-20x or more, combined with a reasonable wide-angle at the other end of the zoom range.